DIDSR/BoneJ_Headless/Doc/plugins.rst

 fiji_path = Path to the users local Fiji installation

-Sampling Increment: The distance between the sampling points for each vector of the ROI

-Vectors: The number of vectors that is sampled at each seed point of the ROI
+nVectors: The number of vectors that is sampled at each seed point of the ROI.
+Default 100.

+vectorIncrement: The distance between the sampling points for each vector of the ROI.
+Default 0.435.

-Skeleton points per ellipsoid: The density of sampling within the ROI.
+skipRatio: The density of sampling within the ROI.
 Set to 1 indicates that ellipsoid is sampled at every seed point in the ROI.
+Default 50.

-Contact Sensitivity: How many sampled vectors touch the background of the image prior to stopping dilation
+contactSensitivity: How many sampled vectors touch the background of the image prior to stopping dilation.
+Default 1.

-Maximum Iterations: How many attempts will be made to find larger ellipsoids for fitting into seed points
+maxIterations: How many attempts will be made to find larger ellipsoids for fitting into seed points.
+Default 100.

-Maximum Drift: How far centroid of ellipsoid is displaced from seed point within ROI.
+maxDrift: How far centroid of ellipsoid is displaced from seed point within ROI.
+Default 1.73.

+runs: Number of time Ellipsoid Factor is run, results are averaged.
+Default 1.

+distanceThreshold: Threshold for distance ridge, default 0.60.

+seedonDistanceEdge: Uses distance ridge to determine the centroids for fit ellipsoids.
+Default True.

+seedOnTopologyPreserving: Medial axis thinning is used to determine starting point for fit ellipsoids.
+Default True.

+showFlinnPlots: Generate plots showing the ratio between ellipsod axes.
+Ratio of axes a/b and b/a will be shown on Cartesian axes.
+Default True

+showConvergence: Displays convergence of Ellipsoid Factor algorithim.
+Default True.

+showSecondaryImages: Generate image stacks showing the following plots: seed points, ellipsoid axis ratios, a/b and b/c., ellipsoid axis lengths, a, b, c,, ellipsoid ID, ellipsoid volume.
+Default False.

-Show Maps: Indicate if the user wants to output all the images genearted by Ellipsoid Factor.
+showMaps: Indicate if the user wants to output all the images genearted by Ellipsoid Factor.
+Default True.

 Results
 +++++++++++++++++++++++